coyjiv/Test-Landing/README.md

 - HTML5
 - SCSS

-This site was built using GitHub Pages [Link](https://coyjiv.github.io/Test-Landing/).
+This site was built using GitHub Pages.
+Here is [link](https://coyjiv.github.io/Test-Landing/).